silevis/reactgrid-website/content/blog/how-to-integrate-reactgrid-with-chart.js/index.md

 ## Summary

-What you learned after complete this guide:
+What you learned after completing this guide:
-- what is ReactGrid and what you can do with it;
+- what is ReactGrid and how to do a fully functional app;
 - how you can use it in a reactive way;
-- why TypeScipt is also helpful in a small scale projects to avoid most common mistakes;
+- why TypeScipt is also helpful in a small scale projects to avoid most common mistakes.

 As you see integrating ReactGrid with other libraries like Chart.js is not so hard.
-Of course, you don't need to start a Typescript project and make whole data mappings to compose predictable code.
+Of course, you don't need to start a Typescript project and make all data mappings to compose predictable solution.